Relocation Attorneys in Passaic County, NJ

 If you are planning to relocate within the state of New Jersey, or your former partner is relocating within the state, contact our Passaic County parental relocation attorneys today to discuss whether or not court approval may be required, and your options for modifying your existing child custody and visitation agreement to reflect the in-state relocation.

 What is the Best Interest Analysis in an NJ Child Relocation Hearing?

 Any time a relocation becomes contested by another parent, whether it is out-of-state or in-state, the courts will perform what is known as a “best interest analysis” in order to determine how exactly the existing child custody and visitation agreement should be modified based on the pending relocation.

 N.J.S.A.
-9:4-2 outlines the specifics of a best interest analysis, but in general you can expect the court to interview both of the parents, adults with close relationships to the children involved such as teachers, caretakers, and doctors, psychologists in the fields of family and child development, and potentially even the children themselves.
-The courts will also consider a number of different factors when making their ultimate judgement, known as the Baures factors, and will weigh each of these factors differently depending on the exact circumstances of the family, the relationship between the parents, and any other relevant determining elements.
+9:4-2 outlines the specifics of the best interest analysis, but in general you can expect the court to interview both of the parents, adults with close relationships to the children involved such as teachers, caretakers, and doctors, psychologists in the fields of family and child development, and potentially even the children themselves.
+The courts will also consider a number of different factors when making their ultimate judgment, known as the Baures factors, and will weigh each of these factors differently depending on the exact circumstances of the family, the relationship between the parents, and any other relevant determining elements.
 These Baures factors include:

 - The stated reasons for the relocation

 - The stated reasons for the other parent to oppose the relocation